Thing (comics): Religion

 In keeping with an early taboo in the comic superhero world against revealing a character's religion, the fact that Grimm is Jewish was not explicitly revealed until four decades after his creation, in the story "Remembrance of Things Past" in Fantastic Four vol. 3, #56 (Aug.
 2002).
 In this story, Grimm returns to his old neighborhood to find Mr. Sheckerberg, a pawn shop owner he knew as a child.
 Flashbacks during this story reveal Grimm's Jewish heritage.
-He recites the Shema, an important Jewish prayer often recited, over the dying Sheckerberg, who eventually recovers.
-In a later story, Grimm agrees to celebrate his Bar Mitzvah, since it has been 13 years, the age a Jewish boy celebrates his Bar Mitzvah, since he began his "second life" as the Thing.
-To celebrate the ceremony, Grimm organizes a poker tournament for every available superhero in the Marvel Universe.
+He recites the Shema, an important and oft-recited Jewish prayer (which, translated to English, begins "Hear, O Israel") over the dying Sheckerberg, who eventually recovers.
+In a later story, Grimm celebrates his Bar Mitzvah, as it has been 13 years, the age a Jewish boy celebrates his Bar Mitzvah, since he began his "second life" as the Thing.
+To celebrate the ceremony, he organizes a poker tournament and invites every available superhero.

-In the 2004 Fantastic Four story "Hereafter Part 1: A Glimpse of God", the Thing is killed by an energy weapon wielded by Reed Richards, but is brought back to life in one story by the hand of God.
+In the 2004 Fantastic Four story "Hereafter Part 1: A Glimpse of God", the Thing is killed by an energy weapon wielded by Reed Richards, but is resurrected by God.

 Out of universe, Jack Kirby featured the Thing on his family's 1976 Hanukkah card.